Writing Online; Enjoy Your Writing - Tips for Newbies- Conclusion

 You don't have to be perfect, you just can't be too imperfect.
 Yes, there are the grammar nazis who run around with the corrections, but good grammar is necessary for proper understanding.

 Use the spell check before publishing.
-Never be afraid to edit your work and correct it.
+Never be afraid to edit your work and correct mistakes.

 If you've begun a piece in Academic style, don't change to chatty.
 If you've been tossing data without references, either go back and put in all references or have none.